Name of the organization: Webropol

 Digital service was audited by Annanpura Oy

-This statement was created on 23 September 2019
+This statement was updated on June 26th 2020

 - Current accessibility standard: